Positive Behavioural Support Policy

 SCOPE

-PBS has much in common with person centred support and planning needs to be embedded in the organisation.
-PST has an organisational commitment to PBS.
+PBS is about person centred support and planning needs to be embedded in the organisation.
+Positive Support for You has an organisational commitment to quality of life and self-determination and we can evidence this.
 Strong Leadership from the CEO/ Operational Director and Senior Management Team will ensure it’s a cornerstone of the work of Positive Support for You.
-It is an agenda item at Senior Management Meetings, with regular reports for Board Meetings.
 Team Managers meetings, support worker team meetings and supervisions will ensure it has maximum impact for the people we support.
 A Lead Practitioner will ensure training events are timely and functional assessments and plans have maximum impact for the people we support.
-Training is embedded, specific around teams and a person’s needs but also ensuring all those with leadership responsibilities have PBS high on their agenda.
+Training is embedded, specific around teams and a person’s needs, but also ensuring all those with leadership responsibilities have PBS high on their agenda.
 Plans specify any necessary characteristics for those supporting the person (mediators) and team members are trained to reliably and consistently implement strategies.
-Positive Support has a lead practitioner and a second practitioner will complete their Level 7 Postgraduate training by the end of 2022.
+Positive Support has a two Level 7 practitioners.
 Both practitioners also hold psychology degrees and are well placed to develop strong partnerships and a comprehensive training plan.

 Assessment